 If you use your ELC wisely while still in uniform it will also be of benefit to your Service …

-As noted elsewhere in this publication, the main purpose of ELC is to encourage serving personnel to pursue higher-level learning that benefits both the learner and the Armed Forces.
-This is to comply with HM Revenue & Customs (HMRC) rules, which state that any money provided for your personal development has to be of immediate benefit to both the Armed Forces and the individual – if not, the MoD would be liable for tax!
-(See the accompanying box for more tax-related information.)
+The main purpose of ELC is to encourage serving personnel to pursue learning that benefits both themselves and the Armed Forces.
+This is to comply with HM Revenue & Customs (HMRC) rules, which state that any money provided for your personal development has to be of immediate benefit to both the Armed Forces and the individual.

 The best of both worlds is offered by those courses that will benefit your own career and promotion prospects in the Services – and ultimately help you find employment on leaving – as well as offering a benefit to the Service while you remain in uniform.